homomorfismo/blog/about.md

 <figure>
 <img src="/pictures/about/seneca.jpg" style="width:20em;" />
-<figcaption>Me and my team after winning a tournament in Córdoba</figcaption>
+<figcaption>Figure 2: Me and my team after winning a tournament in Córdoba</figcaption>
 </figure>

 You may contact me at <span style='color:#6a9fb5;' >mserranomartin+blog(at)protonmail(dot)com</span>.